-1. The organizations and agencies working in the Hill Country are many and diverse.
-The Hill Country is a special place to many people, it may come as no suprise that there is an abundace of organizations working on conservation issues in the region.
-Our survey identified 160 organizations and agencies (which is not exhaustive) that represent ten different organizational categories, examples include community-based organizations (23% of the network), state non-governmental organizations (15% of the network), and land trusts (5% of the network).
-Some organizations are focused on specific places, others are focused on connecting with specific constituencies, while still others work on regional or state policy.
-More important than the sheer number is the diversity of functions and roles, that, considered at the scale of the network, fit particular niches and contribute to the overall function.
-We identified extensitve collaboration within organization types (for examples, land trusts collaborate with each other) but also between organizational types (for example, regional NGOs collaborate with universities).
-Without an understanding of the structure and function of the entire network, the abundance appears overwhelming.
-Understanding the larger system, however, we can be strategic about leveraging resources and expertise of the whole network.
+The Hill Country is a special place to many people; therefore, it may come as no surprise that an abundance of organizations are working on land and water issues in the region.
+Our survey identified 160 organizations and agencies (not exhaustive), and without an understanding of the structure and function of the entire network, the abundance appears overwhelming.
+These organizations and agencies span ten different organizational categories.
+Examples of the categories include: community-based organizations (23% of the network), statewide non-governmental organizations (15% of the network), and land trusts (5% of the network).
+Some organizations focus on specific places, while others focus on connecting with specific constituencies, yet others work on regional or state policy.
+The total "number of organizations" is just one dimension of the structure to consider.
+Understanding how and to what purpose collaboration within and across organizational categories occurs is also important.
+We found that extensive collaboration is happening within organization types (e.g., land trusts collaborate with each other) and also between organizational types (e.g., regional NGOs collaborate with universities).